Lead & Engage Student Programs

 StuCo acts as a liaison between groups such as University Park Undergraduate Association (UPUA), Schreyer administration, and the Schreyer student body.
 Additionally, we help to market and sell all Schreyer merchandise, plan social events for Scholars, offer an avenue for Scholars to be involved in THON, plan service and philanthropic initiatives, and organize academic and career building events.

-Schreyer Medical Career Development Team
+Schreyer Medical Team (SMT)

 Make A Difference Social & Civic Engagement